YashUppal/Configs/README.md

 # Configs
-Configs and dotfiles for arch linux setup
+Configs and dotfiles for i3 and i3 blocks